-Students may transfer no more than 50% of the total credits required for the completion of a Bryan University Diploma, Associate, or Bachelor degree program.
-A minimum of 42 credits required in the program of study must be earned through the Bryan University Master of Business Administration program; students may transfer in up to but not more than 25% (14 credits) of the total credits (56) required for the program.
+Students may earn up to 50% of the total credits of the program through Prior Learning Assessment.
+Students may transfer up to 75% of the total credits required for the completion of a Bryan University Diploma, Associate, or Bachelor's degree program.
+Students must complete a minimum of 25% of the total program through Bryan University.
+A minimum of 42 credits required in the program of study must be earned through the Bryan University Master of Business Administration program; students may transfer in up to but no more than 25% (14 credits) of the total credits (56) required for the program.